 sudo apt-get install cryptsetup-bin

 Before we encrypt, let’s ensure we have the right partition.
 From the terminal window, issue the command sudo lsblk.
 This command will list all block devices attached to the machine.

 Before you can encrypt the partition, it must be unmounted.
 You can do this from your file manager or from the command line.

 For example, /dev/sda1 is mounted to the /data directory.
 To unmount that from the command line, you would issue:

 Now that we are certain the partition we want to encrypt is sda1 (and it isn’t mounted), issue the command:

 sudo cryptsetup luksFormat /dev/sda1

-You will be given a warning (see below) and asked to type YES to continue
+You will see a warning (see below) and asked to type YES to continue.

 This will overwrite data on /dev/sda1 irrevocably.